 The cheese frenchee (on some menus, frenchie) might be the quintessential bar food: a salty, fatty, gooey, thirst-inducing snack.
 Invented at a now-defunct regional chain named King’s Food Host, it shows up on the fast-food menus of a few eastern Nebraska restaurants, including Don & Millie’s, a mini-chain with about half a dozen locations between Omaha and Lincoln.

 The cheese frenchee?
-This is like a grilled cheese sandwich, sort of, except instead of getting the grill treatment, it gets a spread of mayo, it's cut into triangles, dipped in batter, rolled in cornflake crumbs, and deep fried!
-Does it taste good?
-Well, it does in the same way that Deep South fried dill pickles dipped in creamy dressing taste good.
-You know it's about as naughty a food as humankind can create, and yet it provides a regional culinary thrill for the adventurous of palate and iron of gut.
-You'll be grateful for the beers and margaritas.
+This is like a grilled cheese sandwich, sort of, except instead of getting the grill treatment, it gets a spread of mayo, it’s cut into triangles, dipped in batter, rolled in cornflake crumbs, and deep fried.
+The result is a sandwich that tastes richer than it really is, exuding buttery, cheesy flavor with every messy bite.
+A deep-fried cheese sandwich, for Pete’s sake!
+It is about as naughty a food as humankind can create — a genuine Eastern Nebraska regional culinary thrill for the adventurous of palate and iron of gut.